 The easiest way to get your business license is through the Delaware One Stop Business Licensing and Registration Service.

 One Stop helps you register with the Division of Revenue, and if you have employees, it will help you register with the Division of Unemployment Insurance and the Office of Workers Compensation.
 Learn more about the registration process in the Division of Revenue One Stop Guide.

 You can obtain your business license by mail or online.
 We recommend filing online as the application process is much easier and faster.

-Delaware One Stop: Business License Registration
+Delaware General Business License FAQs

 How long does it take to receive my business license?